HarryDulaney/BreakOut/README.md

 # Breakout
-Breakout the game, programmed with core Python
+The classic Atari/ Arcade game, programmed using core Python.